Jun Matsumoto: Film

-In 2007, Arashi starred in their third movie together Kiiroi Namida while Matsumoto was cast in the independent film Boku wa Imōto ni Koi o Suru with Nana Eikura as his co-star.
+Matsumoto was cast in the 2007 independent film Boku wa Imōto ni Koi o Suru with Nana Eikura as his co-star.
 He portrayed the lead character Yori Yūki (結城 頼, Yūki Yori), a high school student who falls in love and develops a romantic relationship with his younger twin sister.

 In 2008, Matsumoto took on his first jidaigeki role in a re-make of Akira Kurosawa's Hidden Fortress: The Last Princess, with award-winning actors Hiroshi Abe, Kippei Shiina and Masami Nagasawa.
 Soon after, TBS decided to end the Hana Yori Dango series through a film.
 Hana Yori Dango Final, which hit the big screen on June 28, 2008, in Japan, became a box office hit.

-In 2013, Matsumoto Jun played the role of Okuda Kosuke in the movie 'Hidamari no Kanojo'(Her Sunny Side) along with actress Ueno Juri in the latest movie of director Miki Takahiro ('Solanin', 'Boku ga Ita').'Hidamari no Kanojo' was filmed in January and to hit cinemas in October 2013.
+In 2013, Matsumoto Jun played the role of Okuda Kosuke along with actress Ueno Juri in director Miki Takahiro's (Solanin, Boku ga Ita) movie Hidamari no Kanojo (Her Sunny Side), which was filmed in January and hit cinemas in October.

-In 2014, Arashi once again starred in a sequel to the Pikanchi series, Pikanchi Life is Hard Tabun Happy (ピカ☆★☆ンチ Life is HardたぶんHappy, Pikanchi Life is Hard Perhaps Happy).

 In 2017, Matsumoto Jun played the role of Takashi Hayama in the Movie 'Narratage' along with actress Kasumi Arimura.

 Matsumoto reprised his role as Hiroto Miyama in 2021's 99.9 Keiji Senmon Bengoshi The Movie (99.9-刑事専門弁護士-THE MOVIE, 99.9 Criminal Lawyer The Movie), a sequel to the 99.9 Criminal Lawyer drama series.